zachzhou777/Digit-Classifier-NN/README.md

 # Neural Network for Digit Classification
-Implementation of a neural network to classify handwritten digits.
-Goal is to implement the neural net on an embedded system controlled by the Tiva LaunchPad MCU.
+This is an implementation of a neural network on an embedded system controlled by the Tiva LaunchPad MCU.
+Purpose of the neural net is to classify handwritten digits.
 The LaunchPad is connected to an LCD touchscreen, and I plan to have the system classify digits traced on the screen.
-Training data is the Semeion handwritten digit data.
-Backpropagation and classifications performed on the DE0-Nano FPGA board.
+Training data is the Semeion handwritten digit data, which can be found online.
+Training will be done in Java so that edge weights can be calculated.
+These weights will then be loaded onto the DE0-Nano FPGA board, which will be used to perform future classifications.

 Rather than performing conventional floating-point arithmetic, I'm using stochastic computing methods.
 The Survey of Stochastic
 Computing paper by Armin Alaghi and John P. Hayes from the University of Michigan will do a better job than I can of explaining